GUANGMINGJIA/AML_PROJECT_BASIC/README.md

 ## 2. Improved EDA and Data Processing

 Enhanced the EDA by visualizing distributions, label imbalance, and correlation heatmaps.
-Added automated removal of highly correlated features (corr > 0.9) to reduce multicollinearity risks and make the dataset cleaner.
+Added automated removal of highly correlated features (corr > 0.9) to **reduce multicollinearity risks and make the dataset cleaner**.

 ## 3. Improved Presentation Format

-Replaced plain text explanations with a clear Markdown + Code + Explain structure, making the notebook more readable and modular.
+Replaced plain text explanations with a clear Markdown + Code + Explain structure, **making the notebook more readable and modular**.

 ## 4. Improved Result Analysis \& Extended Discussion